 It would be $140 cheaper if we didn’t throw money on a touristy national park in Thailand.
-If only we were comfortable enough to ride a bike, we would go there by ourselves and pay way less for an entrance fee.
+If we were comfortable enough to ride a bike, we would have gone there on our own.

-The rest included expenses for visiting independently some national sights, parks, waterfalls, private beaches, coffee plantations, rice terraces, lots of various infinity pools in Bali, getting massages and flower bath.
+The rest included expenses for visiting independently some national sights, parks, waterfalls, private beaches, coffee plantations, rice terraces, lots of various infinity pools in Bali, getting massages, and a flower bath.

-These expenses included oil change in Canada, visa to Cambodia and Vietnam, speed ticket in the Netherlands, dentist and a few other doctors in Ukraine.
+These expenses included oil change in Canada, a visa to Cambodia and Vietnam, a speeding ticket in the Netherlands, a visit to a dentist, and a few other doctors in Ukraine.

 A total amount of all spendings for the entire year is: $9,132

 As you can see the cost to travel the world for a year for two people can be quite affordable.
 If planned smartly, it can cost you way less than a monthly routine at home.
-Here is a more detailed guide on how you can travel one long year for $10,000 too.
+If you haven’t read it yet, it’s time to check my tips on how to travel for $10,000 a year.

-We hope you didn’t fall asleep after reading this memoir and will come back to read more.
-If you have any question or similar experiences, we would love to hear from you!
+We hope you didn’t fall asleep after reading this memoir.
+If you have any questions or similar experiences, we would love to hear from you!

 Do you find this post interesting?
 Informative?
 Boring?
 How about sharing it on Pinterest?